Stepland/memon/docs/source/other-things.md

-# Validation
+# Other things to look out for

+[JSON Schema](https://json-schema.org/) is great but by itself, a schema can't describe *everything* that makes a memon file "valid".
+The json schema file given in the github repository is meant to serve as a *reference* rather than a direct implementation, so some bits are left to be handled by the people adding memon compatibility into their software.

-This page explains a few things to look out for when reading/writing memon files.
+So, here are a few things to look out for or to keep in mind when reading or writing memon files :

 ## Notes